Akanksha872/book-my-sports-service/README.md

 SBT is the built tool used for this Java-based project.
 Some useful commands are listed below

+## Docker Setup
+1. Change Database connection endpoint in `application.conf` file

+If the database server is running on the host machine, need to use the host's IP address

+change `jdbc:mysql://localhost:3306` to `jdbc:mysql://host.docker.internal:3306`

+2. Build Image:

+`docker build -t book-my-sport-service .`

+3. Run Docker Image:

+`docker run -p 9001:9001 book-my-sport-service`

 ### IDE

 You may use Eclipse as your IDE.
 Use the following command to create Eclipse project files